-Forty-first accuser: Ava Green
+Forty-third accuser: Ava Green

 After her mother spoke out about the unwanted attention Green received from Weinstein, the French actress told Variety on Oct.
 14, 2015 that she once had to “push him off” her when the mogul “behaved inappropriately” during a business meeting in Paris.

-Forty-second accuser: Jessica Barth
+Forty-fourth accuser: Jessica Barth